-The Complainant is a French company specializing in payment and ticketing systems, notably for car parks and public transport systems.
-The Complainant has provided evidence of ownership of the mark "Flowbird".
+The Complainant, ArcelorMittal (SA), is the largest steel producer in the world.
+The Complainant has provided evidence of ownership of the mark "ArcelorMittal".

 As regards the question of identity or confusing similarity for the purpose of the Policy, it requires a comparison of the disputed domain name with the trademarks in which the complainant holds rights.
 According to section 1.7 of the WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0"), "this test typically involves a side-by-side comparison of the domain name and the textual components of the relevant trademark to assess whether the mark is recognizable within the disputed domain name".